Do you routinely look for ways to drive innovation with your demand generation approach? Or do you feel behind the curve?

-It’s good for you as the traveler and that poor office manager that’s like rock hard wall.
+It’s good for you as the traveler and that poor office manager that’s like a rock-hard wall.

 Also, another thing that happens is people don’t think about the changes.
 Think about the business trips you’ve been on, and I’m pretty sure that one out three of your business trips changes.
 You book it out two weeks in advance and then suddenly, somebody wants to meet you here.

 They can’t meet you at this time; they’re gone.
-So, you end up trying to travel, change your travel and your flights are not refundable, and your hotel is a pre-paid.
+So, you end up trying to travel, change your travel, and your flights are not refundable, and your hotel is pre-paid.
 What do you do?
 Those are some costs because you can’t get your money back.

-Brian: You’re looking from the experience of the customer, seeing it, and you said earlier for the sales team, walking in their shoes.
+Brian: You’re looking from the customer’s experience, seeing it, and you said earlier for the sales team, walking in their shoes.
 Going from frustration, annoyance, anger to feel calm.